 There has been a lot of debate over industrial attachment.
 I have met employers who complain that students are “too raw” and lack some basic skills and competencies required in the workplace.
 Recently I started a conversation on Twitter that drew constructive contributions from academia, students and employers.
 These contributions eventually led to this survey.
 The aim of the survey was to identify the relevance, advantages and disadvantages of industrial attachment as part of the curricula of universities in Zimbabwe.
-This survey was based on students’ perspective.
+This survey was based on students’ perspectives.
 We are still collecting responses from employers.

-A total of four hundred and eighty seven (487) participants responded to this survey.
+A total of four hundred and eighty-seven (487) participants responded to this survey.
 Participants were drawn from fourteen Zimbabwean universities.

-Regardless of the challenges facing industry, students are largely successfully securing places for industrial attachment.
-Eighty nine percent of the students managed to secure attachment related to their degree programs.
-However, eight percent of the respondents stated that whilst they managed to secure a place for attachment, they were attached in areas that are not related to their degree program.
-Three percent of participants said they did not find attachment at all.
+Regardless of the challenges facing the industry, students are largely successfully securing places for industrial attachment.
+Eighty-nine per cent of the students managed to secure attachment related to their degree programs.
+However, eight per cent of the respondents stated that whilst they managed to secure a place for attachment, they were attached in areas that are not related to their degree program.
+Three per cent of participants said they did not find attachment at all.

-Seventy nine percent of the respondents said that the assignments they were given were challenging to a greater extent.
-Approximately twenty one percent said the assignments they received were not challenging.
+Seventy-nine per cent of the respondents said that the assignments they were given were challenging to a greater extent.
+Approximately twenty-one per cent said the assignments they received were not challenging.

-Ninety-six percent of the participants feel attachment is important and that it helped them develop their skills and competencies as professionals.
+Ninety-six per cent of the participants feel attachment is important and that it helped them develop their skills and competencies as professionals.

-Eighty percent of the participants feel attachment should remain at one year (twelve months) whilst only one percent (1%) feel that attachment should be removed totally from the curriculum.
+Eighty per cent of the participants feel attachment should remain at one year (twelve months) whilst only one per cent (1%) feel that attachment should be removed totally from the curriculum.

-Whilst it is commendable that industry is taking students on attachment, a huge concern is the time that it takes for students to get that attachment.
+Whilst it is commendable that the industry is taking students on attachment, a huge concern is a time that it takes for students to get that attachment.
 I have noted that sometimes it takes over three months for some students to get places.
 Given that the industrial attachment period is only twelve months any delay is time and opportunity for learning that is lost.
-Universities need to take a more proactive approach to assisting students to secure attachment.
+Universities need to take a more proactive approach to assist students to secure attachment.
 There is little real assistance is being provided by Universities.
 The current general trend of only providing letters is seriously insufficient.

 I have also noted that some employers seem to take attachment students as “cheap labour” for clerical and administrative tasks.
-I am particularly worried that some students go through industrial attachment and learn nothing meaningful apart from photocopying and filing documents.
+I am particularly worried that some students go through the industrial attachment and learn nothing meaningful apart from photocopying and filing documents.
 This is a shame.
 Companies need to take industrial attachment seriously.
 I see people complaining about the quality of graduates but doing nothing to help train and develop these future leaders.
-If your company has students on attachment but you do not have a proper training plan and calendar for them, you need to correct this immediately.
+If your company has students on the attachment but you do not have a proper training plan and calendar for them, you need to correct this immediately.

 Unlocking this value will require the collaboration of tertiary institutions, employers and students.
-Some of the concerns that students raised was a mismatch between the curricula, the learning experience and the actual requirements & demands of industry.
+Some of the concerns that students raised was a mismatch between the curricula, the learning experience and the actual requirements & demands of the industry.
 This is where collaboration will be important.